Costa Rica

 Strangler fig.

-While exploring the small town near our hotel, we came across a sign advertising a tour of the mangrove forest by kayak.
-We like kayaking and mangroves, so we decided on the spur of the moment to book a tour.
-We’re so glad we did, because this turned out to be our best day so far.
-It was just us and our guide, Jimmy, who was enthusiastic and knowledgeable, and the kayaking was lots of fun.
+While exploring the small town near our hotel — which consists of approximately three streets and a handful of shops — we came across a hand-painted sign advertising a tour of the mangrove forest by kayak.
+We like kayaking and we like mangroves, so we made the impulsive decision to book a tour on the spot without really researching it first.
+We’re so glad we followed our instincts, because this turned out to be the best day of our trip so far.
+It was just the two of us and our guide, Jimmy, who turned out to be enthusiastic, deeply knowledgeable about the local ecosystem, and excellent company.
+The kayaking itself was lots of fun, but Jimmy’s running commentary about everything we were seeing elevated it into something genuinely special.

 We departed from the beach in town, paddling north along the Pacific coast.
-The water was calm and fairly clear, allowing us to see huge schools of sardines, lots of red snappers, and a few jelly fish.
-The most exciting moment was when we crossed paths with a small pod of dolphins.
-We admired their elegant swimming as they submerged on one side of us and surfaced again on the other side.
+The water was surprisingly calm and fairly clear, allowing us to peer down and see huge schools of sardines moving in synchronized waves, plenty of red snappers cruising along the bottom, and a few jellyfish drifting by with their mesmerizing pulsing motion.
+The most exciting moment came when we unexpectedly crossed paths with a small pod of dolphins.
+We stopped paddling and just watched, completely entranced, as they gracefully submerged on one side of our kayak and surfaced again on the other side, their movements so fluid and effortless they made us feel clumsy by comparison.

-As we got further, Jimmy explained to us that the mangroves used to be accessible from the ocean, but that’s no longer the case — now a large sandbar separates the ocean from the marsh in which the mangroves grow.
-To access the marsh, we first had to land the kayaks on a beach with breaking waves, which was challenging.
-Jimmy taught us how to time our approach with a lull in the waves, then paddle as fast as possible to reach the beach ahead of the next wave.
-We managed to do it without capsizing, but just barely.
-Then Jimmy and Eric carried our kayaks across the sandbar and into a lagoon, and we headed for the marsh.
+As we continued north, Jimmy explained that the mangroves used to be directly accessible from the ocean, but that’s no longer the case due to coastal changes.
+Now a substantial sandbar separates the ocean from the marsh where the mangroves grow, which meant we had an unexpected challenge ahead.
+To access the marsh, we first had to land our kayaks on a beach with actively breaking waves — a maneuver that proved considerably more challenging than it looked.
+Jimmy patiently taught us how to time our approach carefully with a lull in the waves, then paddle as fast as humanly possible to reach the beach ahead of the next wave.
+We managed to execute this without capsizing, but only just barely.
+There was a moment when we thought we might tip, followed by relief when we didn’t.
+Then Jimmy and Eric carried our kayaks across the sandbar and into a calm lagoon on the other side, and we paddled toward the mangrove marsh.

 Coyol and guaba pequeña.

-Today, we took a twenty-minute boat ride across Drake Bay to go snorkeling near Isla del Caño.
-The entire island is protected as a biological reserve, meaning there are no human inhabitants other than a few park rangers.
-The surrounding waters are part of the reserve as well, so no fishing is allowed, and as a result, marine life thrives nearby.
-We snorkeled in two different spots and saw lots of colorful fish, two kinds of sea turtles (olive ridley and hawksbill), as well as whitetip reef sharks.
+Today we took a twenty-minute boat ride across Drake Bay to go snorkeling near Isla del Caño, a small island that takes conservation extremely seriously.
+The entire island is strictly protected as a biological reserve, meaning there are no human inhabitants whatsoever except for a few dedicated park rangers who presumably drew the short straw for “most remote office location.”
+The surrounding waters are part of the reserve as well, which means no fishing is allowed — not even catch and release.
+As a result, marine life absolutely thrives in these protected waters in a way that makes other snorkeling spots look disappointingly sparse by comparison.

-We’ve been busy with activities and explorations since we arrived in Drake Bay.
-On our last full day in the area, we opted to just relax and enjoy our hotel.
-Settling into poolside lounge chairs at the hilltop palapa, we were treated to refreshing drinks and sweeping views of the jungle, the beach, and the Pacific ocean.
-Whenever we felt too warm or wanted a little exercise, we went for a swim in either the freshwater pool or the saltwater pool — both pleasantly cool.
-One of the perks of staying in a small hotel is that we had both pools all to ourselves!
+Settling into comfortable poolside lounge chairs at the hilltop palapa, we were treated to refreshing tropical drinks and absolutely sweeping views of the jungle canopy, the curving beach below, and the endless Pacific Ocean beyond.
+Whenever we felt too warm — which was often, because it’s the tropics — or wanted a little exercise to justify our existence, we went for a leisurely swim in either the freshwater pool or the saltwater pool, both kept at that perfectly cool temperature that feels refreshing without being shocking.
+One of the distinct perks of staying at a small boutique hotel rather than a massive resort is that we had both pools entirely to ourselves.
+No fighting for lounge chairs, no kids doing cannonballs, just us and the sound of the jungle.

-Smoked trout, caught by a local fisherman in a nearby river, and smoked by the hotel chef.
-Amazing!
+• Smoked trout, caught by a local fisherman in a nearby river and then smoked on-site by the hotel chef using traditional methods.
+The result was tender, flavorful, and absolutely amazing.
+We’re still thinking about it.

-Red snapper carpaccio, made from fish caught by fellow hotel guests just a couple of hours before we ate it.
+• Red snapper carpaccio, made from fish caught by fellow hotel guests during their fishing excursion just a couple of hours before we ate it.
+You literally cannot get fresher than that.
+The transition from ocean to plate was measured in hours, not days.

-Pejibaye soup.
-Pejibaye is a local fruit that grows high up in palm trees with thorny trunks, making it difficult to harvest and therefore something of a delicacy.
-The taste is a cross between chestnut and squash, and it really works in soup!
+• Pejibaye soup.
+Pejibaye is a local fruit that grows precariously high up in palm trees with thorny trunks, making it genuinely difficult and somewhat dangerous to harvest, which explains why it’s considered something of a delicacy.
+The taste is unusual — somewhere between chestnut and squash, earthy and slightly sweet — and it really, unexpectedly works in soup form.
+We were skeptical at first and then immediately won over.

 Toucan.